Understanding HYT Computation for Active Duty Sailors

 - E-9: Usually 30 years

 The calculation begins from the sailor's original accession date, not from their promotion date to the current paygrade.
-This means that even if a sailor recently advanced to E-5, their HYT clock started counting from their very first day of active duty service.
+What this tells us is even if a sailor recently advanced to E-5, their HYT clock started counting from their very first day of active duty service.

 Exceptions and Modifications to HYT Dates